 Going through a breakup can be tough.
 It can leave you feeling restless and struggling to fill the white space left behind the relationship.
 You experience a myriad of emotions, and sometimes, you feel guilty or even blame you for why the relationship ended.
 This is all the more reason why it feels like a big fat kick in the teeth to discover that your ex is an overlapper: s(he’d) already begun a new relationship before breaking up with you.

-You’re grieving the the breakup and even missing them; they’re already on a new ‘adventure’ with someone else.
+You’re grieving the the breakup and even missing them; they’re already on a new adventure with someone else.

-It’s painful and unfortunate but sometimes we do meet our next partner before our current relationship has ended.
-It doesn’t necessarily mean that something happens but yes, sometimes our heads get turned, we feel deeply attracted to someone and we know that we cannot continue as is.
+It’s painful and unfortunate, but sometimes we do meet our next partner before our current relationship has ended.
+It doesn’t necessarily mean that something happens, but yes, sometimes our heads get turned.
+We feel deeply attracted to someone, and we know that we cannot continue as is.
 Some people know that their feelings have changed without having any physical overlap.
 Some people start something else and then have to find a “good moment to break bad news”.

 Habitual or even serial overlappers are always lining up their next option so it’s ready to use when needed.

 - They reopen negotiations with their ex behind your back.

 - They’ve got someone at work / the gym/club that they flirt with.